sftpgo/docs/docs/oidc.md

 From the SFTPGo login page, click "Sign in with OpenID".
 You are redirected to Keycloak's login page.
 After successful authentication, Keycloak redirects back to SFTPGo.

-The ID token must contain the `username_field` claim.
-The mapped username must exist in SFTPGo (or be provisioned automatically via the Event Manager or pre-login hook).
-If the token contains the `role_field` claim with value `admin`, the user is directed to the WebAdmin; otherwise, to the WebClient.
+The ID token must contain the `username_field` claim, and the mapped username must exist in SFTPGo (or be provisioned automatically via the Event Manager or pre-login hook).
+Signing in from the WebAdmin login page requires the `role_field` claim with the value `admin`; the WebClient login page accepts any authenticated identity while `user_role_values` is empty.

 Example ID token for an admin: